Drug lord: Griselda Blanco

-Griselda Blanco (1943–2012), known as the "Godmother of Cocaine", was a drug lady who operated between Miami and Colombia during the 1970s and 1980s.
+Griselda Blanco (1943–2012), known as the "Godmother of Cocaine", was a drug lord who operated between Miami and Colombia during the 1970s and 1980s.
 During the height of her operation, she smuggled nearly 3500 lbs of cocaine into the U.S. every month through a network in south Florida.
 She was noted for her ruthlessness and use of extreme violence, employing tactics such as publicly assassinating people in broad daylight, bayoneting a rival trafficker inside Miami International Airport, and inventing the drive-by motorcycle shooting execution method.
 It was estimated that she was responsible for the homicides of 200 people in Colombia, Florida, New York, and California.
 Arrested in 1985 for drug-trafficking charges, she was subsequently convicted and spent almost 20 years in a U.S. prison.
 She was killed by motorcycle hitmen in Colombia on 3 September 2012 as she was coming out of a butcher's shop.